 Trans fats: The beauty enemies from the pan

 Speaking of oils, have you ever let vegetable oil get too hot so that it started to smoke?
 Then you've produced some pretty unhealthy trans fats.
-These are usually produced during the industrial manufacture of fat.
-They are truly not a friend of the skin.
+These are normally produced during the industrial manufacture of fat.
+They are definitely not a friend of the skin.
 Trans fats attack the cells, promote acne and premature skin aging.
-And cow's milk, long considered so healthy, is actually - allow me to be dramatic - another beauty enemy from the refrigerated aisle.
+And cow's milk, long thought to be so healthy, is actually - allow me to be dramatic - another beauty enemy from the refrigerated aisle.
 It cranks up sebum production excessively.
 You can already guess the result: blemished skin or even acne.

 Not only too many, but also too few nutrients pose problems for our skin.
 Symptoms of deficiency are not manifested by pimples, but by a sallow or cracked complexion and dry skin.